Texas HBCU Conference Series, Democracy Schools

 Submissions

-Submissions from scholars and practitioners whose work incorporates purposes and themes that speak to the formation of the democratic person, the citizen professional, and/or strong meaningful citizenship are welcome.
+Submissions from scholars and practitioners whose work incorporates conference purposes and themes are welcome.
 The cultural view of democracy and citizenship that grounds the conference series makes room for contributions from a variety of fields (literature, science, humanities and the arts, the media, and more).
 We invite submissions for conference panels, presenters, and discussants.
 We encourage submissions that include the active participation of students.
-Click here to submit a proposal.
-Questions about the conference may be emailed to HCBU Conference Planning, Dr. Robert M. Ceresa rmceresa@htu.edu and Dr. Ronald E. Goodwin regoodwin@pvamu.edu.
-We look forward to working with you.
+Click here to submit a proposal for scholarly research.
+Click here to submit a proposal for innovative programs.
+Questions about submissions of scholarly research may be emailed to HBCU Conference Planning, Dr. Robert M. Ceresa rmceresa@htu.edu and Dr. Ronald E. Goodwin (regoodwin@pvamu.edu).
+We look forward to working with you

 A New Peer Review Academic Journal